arbor-sim/arbor/doc/concepts/interconnectivity.rst

     All connections, where the source cell is of the given type.

-.. label:: (destination-cell-kind kind:cell-kind)
+.. label:: (target-cell-kind kind:cell-kind)

-    All connections, where the destination cell is of the given type.
+    All connections, where the target cell is of the given type.

 .. label:: (source-label label:string)

     All connections, where the source label matches the given label.

-.. label:: (destination-label label:string)
+.. label:: (target-label label:string)

-    All connections, where the destination label matches the given label.
+    All connections, where the target label matches the given label.

 .. label:: (source-cell integer [...integer])